IamTheCarl/pcb_forge/README.md

 PCB Forge only outputs GCode files.
 Multiple GCode files can be produced from a single board to make switching between machines and tools easier.

 # Prototyping techniques
-Being able to produce PCBs with through holes and solder masks at home within two or three days can already be considered rapid prototyping by some standards, but you can test the measurements and generated gcode with the following techniques within minutes and extremely low risks.
+Being able to produce PCBs with through holes and solder masks at home within a day can already be considered rapid prototyping by some standards, but you can test the measurements and generated gcode with the following techniques within minutes and extremely low risks.

 ## Laser Cut Cardboard
 Using the laser, you can engrave and cut a PCB in less than 20 minutes out of cardboard.
-This is a great way to check the measurements of your footprints or to verify the design will fit on the copper plate you plan to use for the real thing.
+Although electrically useless, this is a great way to check the measurements of your footprints or to verify the design will fit on the copper plate you plan to use for the real thing.
+It's also a good way to get use to the workflow of PCB Forge.

 ## Pen Plotted Paper
 A pen plotter uses similar movements to an end mill and a marker can have a similar diameter to one as well.
 This can be a good way to practice generating gcode for an end mill without the risk of breaking bits or wasting copper plates.